ONE LIFE BLOG

 We need sleep, rest relaxation and downtime.
 We need to have a good solid nutritious diet, and sometimes supplements too.
 And we need movement in our lives.
 Movement is associated with improved mental health, physical health and general overall well-being.

-Recently I have had a few clients who have come to me after feeling that they haven’t made much progress in long term therapy.
+I have had a number of clients who have come to me after feeling that they haven’t made much progress in long-term therapy.

 They come to me to try a different approach.

-I’ve heard on a number of occasions of people who have had months or years of psychological input who - once they try a different approach - find their mood finally lifts.
+I’ve heard on several occasions of people who have had months or years of psychological input who - once they try a different approach - find their mood finally lifts.
 For example, a young male who had over 12 months of psychological therapy added some omega 3 into his regime and within a couple of weeks noticed that he felt less irritable, less aggressive and calmer.
-(Research on omega-three versus omega 6 ratio’s would agree - omega-three supplement reduces aggression, high processed (trans fatty acid) intake is associated with increased aggression).

 The making of neurotransmitters - important chemicals are involved in your mental well-being - require a number of ‘raw materials’ so to speak.
 These raw materials, work to make neurotransmitters - chemical messages - that ‘speak’ to cells in your brain and other parts of your body (nerves, muscles, glands etc).